core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

   Resource Type values can be registered in the "Resource Type (rt=) Link Target Attribute Values" IANA registry {{Resource.Type.Link.Target.Attribute.Values}} within the "Constrained RESTful Environments (CoRE) Parameters" registry group.
 While relying on registered Resource Type values is not strictly necessary, it is encouraged in order to ensure a more effective discovery of application groups and CoAP groups.

+Note that the specific way of using the methods discussed below is application-specific.
+That is, there is currently no standard way of encoding names of application groups and CoAP groups in group URIs and/or CoRE target attributes used with resource links.
+In particular, the discovery of application groups and CoAP groups through the RD mentioned in {{sssec-discovery-from-rd}} is only defined for use with an RD, i.e., not directly with CoAP servers as group members.

 Full examples for the different methods are provided in {{sec-examples-group-discovery}}.

 * A CoAP client can discover all the application groups associated with a specific CoAP group.